PdxCodeGuild/Programming101/practice/unit_1_practice.md

 Print a famous quote with the following criteria

 - Use only one `print()`

 - Using escape characters:

-  - Place the quote and its author's name on separate lines
+  - Place the quote and its author's name on separate lines.

   - Indent the author's name

   - Break the quote up onto multiple lines, if appropriate.

 - Include quotation marks around the quote

       Output: